ThompsonA93/ProcEng_UE/1/README.md

 - When only a single pool exists, it is often labeled to reflect the name of the process.
 However, within a collaboration diagram where multiple pools exist, the label is used to show the participant which manages the control of the process represented within the pool.
 - When multiple pools are shown, it is often the case that the organization that owns one process doesn’t know the inner workings of the other organization’s process.
 So, a pool will be shown but the process within it will not.
 Instead, only message flows will be shown between the pools.

+# What is a BPMN Choreography Diagram
+A Choreography diagram is a type of process, but differs in purpose and behaviour from a standard BPMN process.
+Choreography diagrams define the way business participants coordinate their interactions.
+So, the focus is not on the work performed, but rather on the exchange of information between involved parties.

+Each task ...
+- Consist of at least two participants, an initiating and a non-initiating participants.
+- Define messages between the two participants in the task.